In age of market scrutiny, who wants in on the gold

 "It's not as if it's a majority vote on the price, after all, it's the whole of the interested market that's involved."

-Apart from Deutsche, four other banks take part in the fixing - Barclays (BARC.L), HSBC (HSBA.L), Societe Generale (SOGN.PA) and ScotiaMocatta.
+Apart from Deutsche, four other banks take part in the fixing - Barclays, HSBC, Societe Generale and ScotiaMocatta.

 The gold price is adjusted up and down until demand and supply is matched, at which point the price is "fixed".